z4ziad/Autonomous_Robotics_I-VSLAM-ECE-CMU/README.md

 /visual_slam/vis/velocity
 ```
 If all is good, then let's visualize the VSLAM output.
-## Visual VSLAM Output with Foxglove
+## Visualize VSLAM Output with Foxglove
+It is critical in robotics not to visualize the output on the same compute platform as the robot as it might take too much compute resources from the robot itself.
+[Foxglove](https://foxglove.dev/) is a service that lets us easily visualize the output for VSLAM.

+To get started,